studio24/security-principles/README.md

 ## About Us

-[Studio 24](https://www.studio24.net) is a human-centred digital agency based in Cambridge, UK, but servicing clients across the UK, USA and Europe.
+[Studio 24](https://www.studio24.net) is a human-centred digital agency based in Cambridge, UK, servicing clients across the UK, USA and Europe.

 ## License